Tharun-10Dragneel/Tharun-10Dragneel/README.md

 ## Currently Learning

-- **Flutter & Dart:** Excited to dive into mobile app development with Kotlin and Java!
+- **React-Native:** Excited to dive into mobile app development with ReactNative

 ## Projects